Career and Technical Education Pathways

 Economics

 Students will study the laws of supply and demand and why people and societies make economic choices.
-Students will examine macroeconomic and microeconomic principles in order to understand the fundamentals of the American and global economic systems.
+Students will examine macroeconomic and microeconomic principles to understand the fundamentals of the American and global economic systems.
 Students will examine components of the American economy such as price, competition, business and banking institutions.
 The course will also examine issues related to the economy such as employment and labor issues, the role of the government in the economy and selected topics on global economics.

 AP Micro Economics / AP Macro Economics